 The state immediately to the south of Oregon is California.
 During 2008-MAY, the state court legalized SSM in California.
 However, later that year a plebiscite called "Proposition 8" was

 narrowly passed by voters and cancelled SSMs once more.
 The constitutionality of Prop.
 8 has been challenged in court.
-A district court, panel of the 9th U.S. Court of Appeals, and the full Court of Appeals have determined that Prop 8 is unconstitutional, and the case has been appealed to the U.S. Supreme Court who ruled on 2013-JUN-26 that the District Court's ruling legalizing SSM is valid: same-sex marriages were once again available in California.
+A district court, panel of the 9th U.S. Court of Appeals, and the full Court of Appeals have determined that Prop 8 is unconstitutional.
+The case was appealed to the U.S. Supreme Court who ruled on 2013-JUN-26 that the District Court's ruling legalizing SSM is valid: same-sex marriages were once again available in California.